herr-hxp/manifest-nextcloud/README.md

 More info on [https://nextcloud.com/](https://nextcloud.com/)

-## Deploy Nextcloud on Hidora in 3 minutes
+## Deploy Nextcloud on Jelastic PaaS

 This is a quick tutorial to explain how to quickly deploy a [Nextcloud](https://nextcloud.com/) server on Hidora (or any other [Jelastic provider](https://jelastic.cloud/)).